Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Conclusion

-} In this Supplementary Material, we provide more elaboration on the implementation details, experiment results, and qualitative results.
-Specifically, we present the implementation details of the model training in Section~\ref{sec: details}, additional quantitative results and analysis in Section~\ref{sec: results}, and additional qualitative results in Section~\ref{sec: qualitative}.
+In this Supplementary Material, we provide more elaboration on the implementation details, experiment results, and qualitative results.
+Specifically, we present the implementation details of the model training in Section~\ref{sec: details}, additional quantitative results, analysis, and limitations in Section~\ref{sec: results}, additional ablation study in Section~\ref{sec: ablation}, and additional qualitative results in Section~\ref{sec: qualitative}.